 The Committee's meetings are open to the public.
 Information about the composition of the Committee as well as records of the Committee's meetings (i.e., Hansard verbatims, minutes, videos, and reports) is available to the public on the Committee's website www.legassembly.sk.ca/committees/.

 The members of the Standing Committee on Public Accounts

-As at October 9, 2007, the members of the Committee were:
+As of September 2008, the members of the Committee were: